hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Besu.md

 # Maintainer Diversity

 No maintainers added, Web3Labs contributors getting up to speed in Q1 and might soon hit the threshold of commits for Maintainer status.
+Current maintainers are from Consensys Software Inc (18), Swirlds Labs (1), ETC-Coop (1), Splunk (1) with small support from former CSI maintainers, at large and at Palm and Optimism FND (remainder of list).
+The full list can be found [here.](https://github.com/hyperledger/besu/blob/main/MAINTAINERS.md)

 # Contributor Diversity

-Too many to user orgs to list - not many converting to contributor status.
+Too many user orgs to list - not many converting to contributor status.
 Maintainers are actively working with HLF leadership to change this.
+More details in the [Inisghts report](https://insights.lfx.linuxfoundation.org/projects/hyperledger/besu/dashboard%3BsubTab=technical?time=%7B%22from%22:%222023-01-01T07:00:00.000Z%22,%22type%22:%22absolute%22,%22to%22:%222023-04-01T06:59:59.000Z%22%7D)

 # Additional Information